 Understanding Affidavits for Property Collection

-An Affidavit of Collection of Personal Property, also known as a small estate affidavit, allows the collection of a decedent’s property in cases where opening a probate case is unnecessary.
+An Affidavit of Collection of Personal Property, also known as a small estate affidavit, allows an eligible individual to collect a decedent’s personal property without opening a formal probate case, as long as the estate qualifies as a small estate under Colorado law.

-An interested person can complete this affidavit, setting forth their interest in the case, the assets they wish to collect, and the intended plan for distributing those assets when accumulated.
+An interested person—such as an heir or beneficiary—can complete this affidavit, stating their relationship to the decedent, the assets to be collected, and the intended plan for distribution.

-Don’t let the complex Colorado probate process be an added burden during trying times.
-If you need help understanding or preparing an Affidavit of Collection of Personal Property, trust Baker Law Group, a premier Denver Probate Law Firm, to guide you seamlessly through.
+The Colorado probate process can be complex, but you don’t have to navigate it alone.
+If you need help understanding or preparing an Affidavit of Collection of Personal Property, trust Baker Law Group, a premier probate law firm, to guide you through the process seamlessly.

 Our Colorado Probate Lawyers bring unparalleled expertise, compassion, and dedication to every case.
 Contact Baker Law Group today and let us help you navigate probate law with confidence and peace of mind.